 April 21, 2020Students Bridge the Gap in Gensler-Supported Studio

-Generously supported by Gensler, the world’s largest architecture firm, this interdisciplinary studio focuses on the revitalization of existing structures for the modern era.
-Challenged with constructing for the future while preserving the past, students are gaining new insights into the relationship between design and space.
+Generously supported by Gensler, the world’s largest architecture firm, this groundbreaking interdisciplinary studio focused on the revitalization of existing structures for the modern era.
+Challenged with constructing for the future while preserving the past, students gained new insights into the relationship between design and space.

-“Working with Gensler has transformed us into direct users of space,” says third-year Architecture student Brendan Wallace.
-“We are learning how concepts of space and planning become more complex when considering the former history of a space and how it is to persist when redesigning it for the future.”
+“Working with Gensler transformed us into direct users of space,” says third-year Architecture student Brendan Wallace.
+“We learned how concepts of space and planning become more complex when considering the former history of a space and how it is to persist when redesigning it for the future.”

-“This semester has challenged us to use the concept of space to find a new resiliency in our designs,” explains fourth-year Interior Architecture student, Libby Hankal.
-“With the guidance of Gensler and our studio professor, we’ve been able to push our thinking beyond the ‘box’ and use the formal language of architecture with new pliable materials and ideas to form a cohesive project that balances between the old and the new.”
+“The semester challenged us to use the concept of space to find a new resiliency in our designs,” explains fourth-year Interior Architecture student, Libby Hankal.
+“With the guidance of Gensler and our studio professor, we were able to push our thinking beyond the ‘box’ and use the formal language of architecture with new pliable materials and ideas to form a cohesive project that balances between the old and the new.”

-Even before the mandate to conduct classes remotely and online, Gensler professionals, including Jordan Goldstein, JJ Rivers and Emily Latham, have regularly held Zoom sessions with the students to discuss technical floor plan development and provide students with overall design support.
+Even before the mandate to conduct classes remotely and online, Gensler professionals, including Robin Klehr Avia, Jordan Goldstein, JJ Rivers and Emily Latham, regularly held Zoom sessions with the students to discuss technical floor plan development and provide students with overall design support.
 In March, professionals, faculty from the college, students and others conducted a virtual mid-term review to great acclaim.